Darshan528/student/navigation/about.md

 permalink: /about/
 comments: true
 ---
-#Mr. Mortenson you only see us in binary: 1s if your paying attention, 0s if yo're daydreaming
+#Mr. Mortenson you only see us in binary: 1s if we're paying attention, and 0s if we're daydreaming

 ## As a conversation Starter